tinylog-org/tinylog/contributing.md

 ## IDE support

-In the [configuration folder](./configuration), there is a [code formatter](./configuration/formatter.xml) for Eclipse and [Checkstyle rules](./configuration/checkstyle-rules.xml), which can be used for Eclipse's and IntelliJ's Checkstyle integration for showing Checkstyle violations directly in the IDE.
+In the [configuration folder](./configuration), there is an [Eclipse code formatter](./configuration/formatter.xml), which can be also imported in IntelliJ and VS Code.
+There are also [Checkstyle rules](./configuration/checkstyle-rules.xml), which can be used for the Checkstyle integrations of all popular IDEs for showing Checkstyle violations directly in the IDE while writing code.

 ## Source code